bbarrows89/wats1030-intro-to-unix/nix_scavenger_hunt.md

 Unix or Linux operating system.
 You are welcome and encouraged to consult any additional documentation online or in books.

-Please add your answers/responses/text pastes to the document after each prompt.

-Note: For some of the challenges you will need to reference files included with this repository, so you will need to fork the repo into your own Github account and then clone it to your development environment.

 ## The Challenges

 ### Navigating the Filesystem